The Who, What, Where, When and Sometimes, Why.

 • Consistent epidemiologic findings across a large number of well-designed studies

-• Demonstrates a dose-response relationship (as the factor increases/decreases, risk also increases/decreases)
+• Shows a dose-response relationship (as the factor increases/decreases, risk also increases/decreases)

 • Biologically plausible mechanisms (there’s a clear biological reason the factor might be linked to risk)

-• Supportive laboratory evidence (animal and/or cell studies)
+• Supportive laboratory evidence (animal or cell studies)

 Probable factors

-• Epidemiologic evidence is largely consistent, but not extensive enough to make definitive judgment
+• Epidemiologic evidence is largely consistent, but is not extensive enough to draw a solid conclusion

 • Biologically plausible mechanisms (there’s a clear biological reason the factor might be linked to risk)

-• Supportive laboratory evidence (animal and/or cell studies)
+• Supportive laboratory evidence (from animal or cell studies)

 Possible factors